How Our Customers are Using AlertMedia During the COVID-19 Pandemic

 “We utilize AlertMedia on a daily basis to reach out to our employees who have come in contact with a confirmed or potentially affected COVID-19 patient,” Brad Olson, PHI’s Emergency Operations Manager told Crunchbase.
 “We then send a notification to monitor each employee for 14 days after the transport to make sure they are not experiencing any adverse effects from the transport.
 If there is an issue that our management needs to know about, we can quickly notify them through AlertMedia.”

-While we didn’t initially create our emergency communications system for COVID-19 purposes, we realized we had a part to play when nearly 250 new customers joined in March 2020.
+While we didn’t initially create our emergency communications system for a global pandemic or health crisis like COVID-19, we realized we had a part to play when nearly 250 new customers joined in March 2020.

 “A global pandemic was not what we built it for, but this was a compelling enough event for customers to decide they needed us, and our team is working harder than ever to help them,” said AlertMedia CEO Brian Cruver.